 When building or upgrading a PC, buying used components can be an excellent way to save money.
 However, not all computer parts are equal when it comes to buying them second-hand.
 Some components can be a great deal, while others might be a risky purchase that can lead to unexpected expenses down the road.
-Here’s a detailed guide on which PC parts you can buy used, along with key considerations for each.

 1. CPUs (Central Processing Units)